 Old Ways of Connecting Contact Form 7 to Zapier (Outdated):

 There are a couple of other ways in which you can connect your favorite contact form plugin to Webhooks.
 Some of them take advantage of WordPress plugins.
 Unfortunately, some of those plugins were not updated for a long time now.

 This means that using them to send data may make that data vulnerable.
 Moreover, an outdated plugin may pose risk to the entire website.

 In fact, the creators of CF7 themselves have released a warning against outdated add-on plugins:

 Because of all the security vulnerabilities that come with outdated plugins, it’s best to avoid them altogether.
 At least until they get an update.

 WP Webhooks – Contact Form 7 Integration is another WordPress plugin you could use to integrate Zapier with CF7.
 While it wasn’t made specifically for Zapier, it did its job well and allowed sending data between the two.

-Sadly, as of the end of 2022, the plugin hasn’t been updated for over 2 years.
+Sadly, as of mid-2023, the plugin hasn’t been updated for over 2 years.
 As a result, it’s very unlikely that it’ll work.
 Not to mention that installing outdated plugins on your website is very dangerous.